Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 ### Java

-Make use of Gradle from the command line to set up your project.
+Please make use of Gradle from the command line to set up your project.
 You can learn more about Gradle here:

 {{< contentlink "gradle/introduction" >}}